 Clothes and Linens Items:

-- Selection of clothes for season (cold weather clothes could be brought later in the Fall)
+- Selection of clothes for season (cold weather clothes could be brought midway through the Fall semester)

 - Rain gear/umbrella, boots, coat, jacket, swimsuit, sports workout clothes

-- Bed sheets (extra-long twin size for Frederick, Westminster, Frost, Simpson and Cambridge halls; twin size for all other halls), egg-crate or memory foam mattress pad, pillow, bedspread, and blankets
+- Bed sheets (extra-long twin size for Cambridge, Cumberland, Frederick, Frost, Simpson and Westminster halls; twin size for all other halls), egg-crate or memory foam mattress pad, pillow, bedspread, and blankets

 - Each hall has a laundry room with many washers and dryers available at no cost to the residents.
 These high-efficiency washers and dryers are provided by the Mac Gray Corporation (www.mac-gray.com) and use the LaundryView (www.laundryview.com) system which allows students to monitor the status of their laundry from their room via a computer.